 The Criminal Division hears applications for bail, variation of bail, revocation of bail and appeals of bail decisions in all criminal cases.
 Often a bail application is made in the Supreme Court after bail has been refused by another court.

 After a bail application is made, there is a court hearing to decide whether or not the applicant should be released from custody to then attend a court for their case on a later date.

 Before making an application for bail, variation of bail, revocation of bail or appeal against a bail decision, please refer to Practice Note SC CR 2 Bail Applications and Appeals (Second revision).

 Any bail-related applications or appeals and any responses must:

 - Be filed electronically via RedCrest

 - Include an affidavit in support or response.

 In preparing a bail affidavit, please refer to the Court’s Template Affidavits for Use in Supreme Court Bail Applications.
 These templates are intended to be indicative of the information required by the court and are designed to assist applicants and respondents with the preparation of bail-related applications and appeals.

 The Criminal Registry is unable to provide a hearing date until an application and any supporting material has been filed.

-The current indicative wait time for bail applications is two to six weeks.
+The current indicative wait time for bail applications is two to four weeks.